Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 });
 ```

-## Manual verification
+## Manual verification approach
 This plugin extends the `HardhatRuntimeEnvironment` by adding a `tenderly` field whose type is `Tenderly`.

-This field has the `verify` method, and you can use it to trigger manual contract verification.
+With this approach, you can use `tenderly.verify` to trigger manual contract verification.
 The same method is called when verifying contracts automatically.

-This is an example on how you can call it from your scripts (using ethers to deploy a contract):
+This is an example on how you can call it from your deploy script:

 ```ts
 import { ethers, tenderly } from "hardhat";